-The Samata is an ideal destination to retreat for a complete wellness experience.
+The Samata Sanur is an ideal destination to retreat for a complete wellness experience.
 Nestled within long stretches of rice fields, the resort has managed to escape the background noise of motorbike traffic and busy streets, which tend to fill the more touristy areas of Bali.
 Despite being located slightly inland from the beach, you can still pick up sounds of the Indian Ocean in the distance.

-Stay at The Samata
+Two Bedroom Villa at The Samata Sanur

-The Samata offers an intimate setting comprising a mix of 10 luxury suites and pool villas.
+The Samata Sanur offers an intimate setting comprising a mix of ten luxury suites and pool villas.
 The design is simplistic, facilitating a deeper connection with the beautiful natural surroundings.
 I personally loved the outdoor shower and bath area wrapped in trees.
 We stayed in the Two Bedroom Villa, which included a large private pool, daybeds, an outdoor living and dining area and fully equipped kitchen.
 With the butler service providing room service, we enjoyed dining in for most of our stay.

-Move at The Samata
+Staying Fit at The Samata Sanur

 There are plenty of ways to stay active both on the property and offsite.
 My first day began with a sunrise walk to Muara Tangtu, a black volcanic sand beach about 15 minutes away from the resort.
 As promised by my lovely guide Leni, it was well worth the 5:30am wake-up call.
 We passed by Tjampuhan Temple as we made our way from the empty street roads onto the beach, where we found many others up walking or jogging ready to greet the morning sun.